Faculty & Staff Resources

 Note-taking assistance can come in a variety of forms on campus.
-Most often, the instructor is requested to announce (in class or via email) the need for a note taker, explain that the position is paid ($50 Titan Dollars for handwritten notes, $75 Titan Dollars for typed notes), and ask those interested to meet with the instructor briefly at the end of class.
-The instructor should then introduce the note taker to the student making the request.
+Most often, the instructor is requested to announce (in class or via email) the need for a note taker, explain that the position is paid ($50 per class), and ask those interested to meet with the instructor briefly at the end of class.
 Instructors should not announce the name of the student who needs note taking assistance or the reason why.
-After connecting the students, they will come to the Dean of Students office to complete some quick paperwork.
-Also, we can provide them carbon copy paper for easy note sharing.
+After connecting the students, they will contact the Project Success office to complete some quick paperwork.

 Other note taking assistance that might helpful is for the instructor provide PowerPoint slides in advance for a student to assist in note taking or for the student to record lecture (see below).